 Using a good pool Clarifier product along with Pool Flocculants needs to be part of a pool regular maintenance program and the best way to keep your pool and filtering system’s condition and efficiency operating smoothly when you need your pool open during those dog days of summer days that are coming.

-Pool Flocculant is a chemical that you add to your pool when other methods of clearing it up aren’t working namely the Pool Clarifier a maintenance chemical that you might add on a weekly basis.
+Pool Flocculant is a chemical that you add to your pool when other methods of clearing it up aren’t working namely the Pool Clarifier a maintenance chemical that you might add every week.

 After adding in some flocculant, cloudy particles begin to bind together, and the larger particles sink to the bottom floor of your pool.
 This will result in the water being cleared quickly, but now the bottom of your pool is dirty.